 Emli Edwards – Created Neon Night Fun Run 2018 in Roanoke Rapids, North Carolina to honor her 20 year-old brother Nicholas who died when she was 16.
 She had previously experienced her mother’s death at 12 and since endured her 26 year-old brother Dustin’s death when she was 17.

-Joseph DiBenedetto – Racing for Dad in Brooklyn Half Marathon on Father’s Day 2019 – death of his father at age 3
+Joseph DiBenedetto – remembered his father who died when he was only 3 by Racing for Dad in Brooklyn Half Marathon on Father’s Day 2019.

 The Foundation for Grieving Children, Inc. is the first national non-profit public charity which raises funds for the benefit of children, teens and young adults who have experienced a loved one’s death, regardless how their loved one died or was killed.